Biden pardons ex-Secret Service agent, 2 others - NewsBreak

 Many of those who received commutations have been serving their sentences on home confinement during the COVID-19 pandemic.
 Several were serving lengthy sentences and would have received lesser terms had they been convicted today for the same offenses as a result of the 2018 bipartisan sentencing reform ushered into law by the Trump administration.

 “America is a nation of laws and second chances, redemption, and rehabilitation,” Biden said in a statement announcing the clemencies.
-“Elected officials on both sides of the aisle, faith leaders, civil rights advocates, and law enforcement leaders agree that our criminal justice system can and should reflect these core values that enable safer and stronger communities.”Melissa Lucio faces execution.
-What to know about her case
+“Elected officials on both sides of the aisle, faith leaders, civil rights advocates, and law enforcement leaders agree that our criminal justice system can and should reflect these core values that enable safer and stronger communities.”Mercer County partnership places vape detectors in schools

 Those granted pardons are: